 No matter how you choose to enjoy the outdoors in winter, there's something for everyone.

 Winter weather may bring with it some harsh conditions, but that's no reason to stay home.
-Pittsburgh winters provide some of the best opportunities for outdoor fun - skiing, snowboarding, ice skating.
+Pittsburgh winters provide some of the best opportunities for outdoor family fun - skiing, snowboarding, ice skating.
 Whether in the exciting urban environment of the city or out in the beautiful countryside, winter sports can be some of the most fun you can have in the Pittsburgh area.

 This is the spot to go when you want to do some downhill skiing and snow tubing in Allegheny County.
 Located in Monroeville and Plum and encompassing 1,096 acres, Boyce Park offers beautiful natural terrain to explore and a ton of winter adventures just waiting for you.